A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 Again, $\hat{x}_i$ means the omission of $x_i$.
-It can be shown that $\bdr^2 = 0$, and $\Lambda_p$ and $\bdr$ give rise to a standard chain complex, and an augmented chain complex, respectively:
+It can be shown that $\bdr_p \circ \bdr_{p+1} = 0$, and $\Lambda_p$ and $\bdr_p$ give rise to a standard chain complex, and an augmented chain complex, respectively:

+Regular paths are special types of elementary paths where a certain kind of repetition is not allowed. \begin{definition}[{\cite[page 567]{GrigoryanLinMuranov2020}}] An elementary $p$-path $[x_0, \dots, x_p]$ is \emph{regular} if adjacent elements are distinct, that is, $x_i \neq x_{i+1}$ for $0 \leq i \leq p-1$; otherwise it is \emph{irregular (or nonregular)}. \end{definition} Let $\Rcal_p:=\Rcal_p(X, \Kspace)$ denote the span of the regular $p$-paths, \ie, the set of all finite linear combinations of regular $p$-paths.
+Let $\Ical_p:=\Ical_p(X, \Kspace)$ denote the span of the irregular $p$-paths.
+It has been shown that $\bdr_\bullet$ defined in \eqref{eq:bdr} is not invariant on the family $\{\Rcal_p\}$, but is invariant on $\{\Ical_p\}$.
+It has also been shown that $\Rcal_p \cong \Lambda_p / \Ical_p$ via a natural linear isomorphism; we can define (with an abuse of notation) $\bdr_p: \Rcal_p \to \Rcal_{p-1}$ as the pullback of the boundary map $\bdr_p: \Lambda_p \to \Lambda_{p-1}$ via this isomorphism.
+In simpler terms, the formula for $\bdr_p$ defined on $\Rcal_p$ is the same as above with any irregular terms that appear on the right-hand side treated as zero.

-The notion of a path complex arises from a finite nonempty set $X$.
-It generalizes the notions of a simplicial complex~\cite{GrigoryanJimenezMuranov2019} and a digraph~\cite{GrigoryanLinMuranov2020}. \begin{definition} \cite[Definition 3.1]{GrigoryanLinMuranov2020} A \emph{path complex} over a set $X$ is a nonempty collection $P:=P(X)$ of elementary paths on $X$ such that if $[x_0, \dots, x_p] \in P$, then $[x_1, \dots, x_p] \in P$ and $[x_0, \dots, x_{p-1}] \in P$. \end{definition} When a path complex $P$ is fixed, all the paths from $P$ are called \emph{allowed elementary paths}.
+Whereas $\Lambda_p$ (resp. $\Rcal_p$, $\Ical_p$) are generated by all (resp. regular, irregular) elementary $p$-paths, path homology is concerned with special sets of elementary $p$-paths, those belonging to a path complex, which we define next.
+The notion of a path complex over a finite nonempty set $X$ generalizes the notions of a simplicial complex and a digraph. \begin{definition} [{\cite[Definition 3.1]{GrigoryanLinMuranov2020}}] A \emph{path complex} over a set $X$ is a nonempty collection $P:=P(X)$ of elementary paths on $X$ such that if $[x_0, \dots, x_p] \in P$, then $[x_1, \dots, x_p] \in P$ and $[x_0, \dots, x_{p-1}] \in P$. \end{definition} When a path complex $P$ is fixed, all the paths from $P$ are called \emph{allowed elementary paths}.
 Definition~\ref{def:path-complex} means that if we remove the first or the last element of an allowed $p$-path, then the resulting $(p-1)$-path is also allowed.
 Denote by $P_p$ the set of all $p$-paths from $P$.
 The set $P_{-1}$ contains a single empty path.
 Following \cite{GrigoryanLinMuranov2020}, the elements of $P_0$ are called the \emph{vertices} of $P$, and $P_0 \subseteq X$.
 For simplicity, we will remove from the set $X$ all nonvertices so that $P_0 = X$.
 A path complex contains elementary paths of varying lengths, $P = \{P_p\}_{p=0}^{\infty}$.